Stefano Gori: Loan to Pro Piacenza

-On 8 July 2017, Gori was loaned to Pro Piacenza, where he became a regular in Serie C.
+On 8 July 2017, Gori was loaned to Pro Piacenza.

 He made his debut on 30 July 2017, in the Coppa Italia Serie C against Vicenza, while his league debut took place against Giana Erminio.
 He made 37 appearances between the league and cups, establishing himself among the best goalkeepers in the group and helping his team avoid relegation with his performances and saved penalties.
-At the end of the season he returned to Bari, who in the meantime went bankrupt, thus remaining a free agent.
+At the end of the season he returned to Bari.

 Pisa

 On 3 August 2018, Gori was signed by Pisa as a starting goalkeeper.
-He established himself among the best goalkeepers of the league, keeping 18 clean sheets and saving five penalties; he helped his team win in the play-off final against Triestina to gain promotion to Serie B.
+He maintained a positive record with the team, with 18 clean sheets and saving five penalties.
+He helped his team win in the play-off final against Triestina to gain promotion to Serie B.

 In the following season, in the 2019–20 Serie B season, Gori reconfirmed his good performances, so as to attract the interest of numerous clubs.
 Pisa finished the season beyond expectations, missing out on qualifying for the promotion play-offs only due to their head-to-head records with Empoli and Frosinone who all reached 54 points.
 Meanwhile, with the season extended into the summer period due to the first lockdown linked to the COVID-19 pandemic, on 28 June 2020 Juventus announced that they had purchased Gori on a permanent deal for over €3 million (with goalkeeper Leonardo Loria moving the other way).